bitmakerla/estela-cli/README.md

 Bitmaker Cloud CLI is the command line client to interact with Bitmaker Cloud API.
 Allows the user to perform the following actions:
 - Link a Scrapy project with a project in Bitmaker Cloud.
-- Create projects and jobs in Bitmaker Cloud.
+- Create projects, jobs, and cronjobs in Bitmaker Cloud.
 - Get the data of a job.

 ```bash